joelfonseca/CS-433/project1/README.md

       - `reg_logistic_regression`: regularized logistic regression using gradient descent.

    - **`plots.py`**: contains a function that plots the performance of specific model.
-      - `show_ridge_results`: shows the accuracy of the ridge regression model.
+      - `show_ridge_performance`: shows the accuracy of the ridge regression model.
+      - `show_logistic_performance`: shows the accuracy of the logistic regression model.

    - **`preprocessing.py`**: contains functions developed for preprocessing the data.
       - `standardize`: standardizes the data.